What is Composable Commerce?

 Headless and serverless

-The headless infrastructure allows businesses to build independent customer experiences without backend limitations.
+The headless architecture allows businesses to build independent customer experiences without backend limitations.
 The front-end (for example, the customer-facing website) communicates with the backend through comprehensive APIs and is completely separated from the backend processes, resulting in an infrastructure allowing for device and framework agnostic development.

-The serverless architecture, or execution model, offers an environment where you don't have to worry about capacity planning, configuration, or maintenance.
+The serverless infrastructure, or execution model, offers an environment where you don't have to worry about capacity planning, configuration, or maintenance.
 A serverless application uses no provisioned servers.
 Instead, computing is done in short bursts with the results persisted to storage and is therefore highly resource-efficient.
 Serverless execution allows businesses to scale up capacity in milliseconds automatically.
 In addition, serverless applications are often distributed in several data centers allowing for low-latency shopping experiences wherever your customers may be.

 Why should you make the transition to Composable Commerce?